BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [b] Duties: The Program Committee shall solicit the scientific program from the Members by an official Call for Papers to be issued by the Executive Officer not less than one hundred twenty (120) days prior to an Annual Meeting.
 The Committee shall transmit the scientific program to the Executive Officer not less than forty (40) days prior to a Meeting, shall direct the scientific program of a Meeting, and shall perform such other duties as are prescribed in Article VIII, § 3.
 The Committee shall make its report to the Members through the Directors and at the Annual Business Session.

-The Elections Committee, consisting of the Past President as Chair, the Executive Officer, and one Member appointed by the Board, shall represent the Members in counting and reporting nominations and elections as prescribed in Article VIII, § 1 of these By-Laws.
+2. ELECTIONS: The Elections Committee, consisting of the Past President as Chair, the Executive Officer, and one Member appointed by the Board, shall represent the Members in counting and reporting nominations and elections as prescribed in Article VIII, § 1 of these By-Laws.
 The Elections Committee shall make its report to the Members.

-3. LOCAL ARRANGEMENTS:
+3. LOCAL ARRANGEMENTS

-[a] Membership: The Committee on Local Arrangements for the Annual Meeting, consisting of the Executive Officer as Chair and at least two (2) additional Members from the institution or locality where the Annual Meeting is to be held, shall be appointed by the Directors each year.
+[a] Membership: The Committee on Local Arrangements for the Annual Meeting, consisting of the Executive Officer as Chair and at least two (2) additional Members usually from the institution or locality where the Annual Meeting is to be held, shall be appointed by the Directors each year.

 [b] Duties: The Committee on Local Arrangements shall have charge of all local arrangements for the Annual Meeting and it shall work in coordination with the Program Committee in the preparation of the Program.
 It shall report to the Members through the Directors.
 The Executive Officer shall make the local arrangements for Special Meetings.

-The President, President-Elect, Past President, and Members-at-large of the Board of Directors shall be elected by the Members.
-A mailed preferential ballot shaft be employed.
+ARTICLE VIII NOMINATION AND ELECTION: The President, President-Elect, Past President, and Members-at-large of the Board of Directors shall be elected by the Members.
+An email containing a link to an electronic ballot shall be employed.
 The Treasurer shall be elected by the Members present at the Business Session of the Annual Meeting.
-The Executive Officer, Historian, Parliamentarian, and Program Committee Chair shall be elected by the Directors.
+The Executive Officer, Historian, and Program Committee Chair shall be elected by the Directors.

-1. NOMINATION AND ELECTION OF PRESIDENT-ELECT AND MEMBERS-AT-LARGE OF THE BOARD OF DIRECTORS:
+1. NOMINATION AND ELECTION OF PRESIDENT-ELECT AND MEMBERS- AT-LARGE OF THE BOARD OF DIRECTORS:

 [b] The Executive Officer shall ascertain that all nominees are Members of the Association and are willing to stand for office.
 The name of any nominee found to be ineligible or unwilling to stand for office shall be removed from the list of prospective candidates.